 Graphite is a paramount ingredient in numerous industry applications including the surging lithium-ion battery sector.
 The mineral has been classified as critical in the United States and European Union and this status, combined with rising consumption, has spurred a spate of graphite-focused stocks on the ASX.

-What many lithium punters may not be aware of is the fact the booming lithium-ion battery comprises up to 40 times more graphite than lithium.
+What many lithium investors may not be aware of is the fact the booming lithium-ion battery comprises up to 40 times more graphite than lithium.

 While graphite’s uptake in the lithium-ion battery is rocketing, its primary end-use is the global steel industry.